eyra/bamboo_phoenix/README.md

 - Plain strings: `"<div>content</div>"`
 - Phoenix.HTML safe tuples: `{:safe, iodata}` (from `embed_templates` or `~H` sigil)

 Both return types are handled automatically by bamboo_phoenix.
+Note that `phoenix_html` is now a required dependency to ensure proper handling of safe tuples in all contexts.

 ```elixir
 # lib/my_app_web/email_html.ex